 - Use spotlights to illuminate the inside of a wardrobe to make it easier to see into.

-Bathroom lights require additional protection from water and moisture.
+Bathroom lights are usually ceiling flush and spotlights and require additional protection from water and moisture.
 Only lights with a suitable IP (ingress protection) rating can be used in specific bathroom zones.

 - IP67 - Zone 1: the inside of the bath or shower

 - IP65 - Zone 2: the area directly around the bath or shower.
 With a height of up to 2.25m above the floor and a radius of 1.2m from the water outlet

 - IP44 - Zone 3: 60cm wide area next to and around zone 1 and 2.